marcelmildenberger/graphMatching/docs/reproduction.md

 You can run our re-implementation of the original through the following command:

 `python3 reimplementation_vidanage.py`

+The attack's success rate will be printed on the terminal.

 You may want to alter the *Disable*, *AliceRandomSeed* and *EveRandomSeed* in the `BLOCKING_CONFIG` dictionary to re-create the influence blocking and the choice